Troubleshooting

 Fix

-2. Restart it: sudo systemctl restart sixfab-connect.
+2. Restart the agent if it is stuck: sudo systemctl restart sixfab-connect.

-4. In ALPON Cloud, confirm the device is activated via the Active/Inactive toggle on the asset detail page.
+3. In ALPON Cloud, confirm the device is activated via the Active/Inactive toggle on the asset detail page.

-5. Verify at least one path (LTE, Wi-Fi, or Ethernet) has a healthy upstream route.
+4. Verify at least one path (LTE, Wi-Fi, or Ethernet) has a healthy upstream route.

 Container fails to start on the device